rob-chambers/VendingMachine/README.md

 2. Can’t vend if not enough credit
 3. The machine takes notes as well as coins
 4. The machine will not accept more than one note as credit
+5. The machine dispenses a product if enough credit has been supplied and returns change if necessary

 Suggestions for possible extensions/enhancements: